danrot/master-thesis/01_introduction.md

 Furthermore the implementation has to be compatible with other projects following the JCR or PHPCR specification.
 This especially includes Jackrabbit, since it is the reference implementation of the JCR specification.
-It should be easily possible to export the data into an XML file, which is also specified in JCR [see @jcr2015c], and import it for instance into Jackrabbit.
+It should be easily possible to export the data into a XML file, whose format is also specified in JCR [see @jcr2015c], and import it into Jackrabbit, for instance.
 All the content, versions, and current states of the content should be available in the same way as it was before in the other JCR implementation.

 This compatibility does not only deal with other JCR implementations, but also other applications relying on the JCR specification.
-This involves not only Sulu from MASSIVE ART, but for instance also magnolia[^10], which is a Java CMS based on Jackrabbit and some other tools like the PHPCR Browser[^11] and the PHPCR Shell[^12], which both support browsing a JCR based content repository.
+This involves not only Sulu developed by MASSIVE ART, but for instance also magnolia[^11], which is a Java CMS based on Jackrabbit and some other tools like the PHPCR Browser[^12] and the PHPCR Shell[^13], which both support browsing a JCR based content repository.

 The probably most important requirement is that the work of this thesis will be merged back into the actual Jackalope project.
-Therefore a close collaboration with the maintainers of this open source project is very important.
+Therefore a close collaboration with the maintainers of this open source project is necessary.

 ## Acknowledgements